Illumination and Shadows in Head Rotation: experiments with Denoising Diffusion Models: Denoising Diffusion Models

 \subsection{Diffusion and reverse diffusion}

 Suppose to have data distributed according to some probability distribution $x_0 \sim q(x_0)$.
-We consider a noising process which gradually adds noise to the data, producing noised samples $x_1$ through $x_T$, for some time horizon $T > 0$.
-Specifically, the diffusion model $q(x_{0:T})$ is supposed to be a Markov chain of the form
+We consider a forward process which gradually adds noise to the data, producing noised samples $x_1, \dots, x_T$, for some time horizon $T > 0$.
+Specifically, the diffusion model $q(x_{0:T})$ is supposed to be a Markov chain with the following shape:

 with $\{ \alpha_t \}_{t \in [0, T]}$ being a decreasing sequence in the interval $[0, 1]$.

 Considering the fact that the composition of Gaussian distributions is still Gaussian, in order to sample $x_t \sim q(x_t\vert x_0)$ we do not need to go through an iterative process.
 If we define $\alpha_t = 1 -\beta_t$ and $\overline{\alpha}_t = \prod_{s=0}^t\alpha_s$, then